 ✓Reduced appearance of scar tissue

-The truth is that, for most of us, we have become accustomed to the “quick fix”.
+The truth is that, most of us, we have become accustomed to the “quick fix”.
 We look to an over-the-counter pain pill to stop a headache, we want an acid reducer to stop heartburn instantly, we expect the chiropractor to fix our stiff neck and a massage to fix those sore muscles.

 It would be nice if our bodies worked that way.
 Most physical ailments are multi-faceted in nature and require interconnected therapies to make our bodies work accordingly.